chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - Tests.
 We can start by porting the tests from WebFormsMvp.

 - Add support for
   * ASP.NET WebForms, cf. src/Narvalo.Mvp.Web, almost done.
   * CommandLine, cf. src/Narvalo.Mvp.CommandLine, already functional.
   * Windows Forms, cf. src/Narvalo.Mvp.Windows.Forms, already functional.
   * WPF, not yet started.

-- Rollback on custom IPresenter's like HttpPresenter and bring back IMessageBus to the core?
-Using custom presenter types per platform prevents the reuse of presenters across different platforms.
+- Using custom presenter types per platform prevents the reuse of presenters across different platforms.
 But what about AsyncManager (this should be the easy one)	and HttpContext (for the navigation part like redirect, a solution might be in the Navigator (see below), but for the rest???).
 Maybe is it a necessary evil...?

 - Add support for AppController, Navigator.

 - Samples, cf. samples/Playground.WebForms.

 - Incorporate ideas from MVCSharp (Task) and maybe GWT / Caliburn.Micro / ReactiveUI / MVVM Light?

 - Documentation and userguide.